tonylindeberg/pyscsp/README.md

 	 of the continuous Gaussian kernel, that is used for defining a Gaussian scale-space representation.

+-- functions for computing discrete approximations of Gaussian
+	derivatives, based on first convolving the image data with the discrete analogue of the Gaussian kernel, and then applying small-support central difference operations to the spatial smoothed image data.

 -- functions for computing differential expressions in terms of scale-normalized
-    Gaussian derivatives for different purposes in feature detection from image data, such as edge detection, interest point detection (blob detection or corner detection) and ridge detection.
+    Gaussian derivatives for different purposes in feature detection from image data, such as edge detection, interest point detection (blob detection or corner detection) and ridge detection, based on the above discrete derivative approximations obtained by applying small-support central difference operations to spatially smoothed image data obtained by convolving the input image with the discrete analogue of the Gaussian kernel.

 For examples of how to apply these functions for computing scale-space features, please see the enclosed Jupyter notebook